FAQ

 2. Why does the Foundation choose to focus on high-needs elementary schools?

 The Foundation works to provide books to these schools with the goal that all Canadian children have access to the resources they need to develop strong literacy skills.
-By providing support to high-needs elementary schools, we are equipping teachers, librarians, and principals with the resources that are critical for promoting educational success and inspiring a love of reading.
+By providing support to high-needs elementary schools, we are equipping teachers, librarians, and principals with the resources that are critical for promoting educational success and inspiring a love of reading for years to come.

 3. How do you determine what elementary schools are high-needs?